hfxunlp/transformer/README.md

 ## Configuration for training and testing

-All parameters for configuration are saved in `cnfg.py`:
+Most parameters for configuration are saved in `cnfg/base.py`:

 ```
 # an ID for your experiment.
 Model, log and state files will be saved in: expm/data_id/run_id